fhiso/legacy-format/dates.md

 to have begun on the specified "from" *date*, nor that it ended on the specified "to" *date*, though where possible this is *recommended*.
-Either the start *date* or the end *date* *may* be omitted from the *date period*, in which case the missing *date* is interpreted as being *date*.
+Either the start *date* or the end *date* *may* be omitted from the *date period*, in which case the missing *date* is interpreted as an unknown *date*.

 {.example}  Abraham Lincoln was President of the United States from 1861 to 1865.
 This could recorded using the *date period* "`FROM 1861 TO 1865`", or more *precisely* as "`FROM 4 MAR 1861 TO 15 APR 1865`".
 If it were unknown when Lincoln's presidency began, it could be written "`TO 15 APR 1865`".
+If it was also known that Lincoln was president at the time of the Battle of Gettysburg in July 1863, the *date period* of his presidency could be written "`FROM JUL 1863 TO 15 APR 1865`".
+This does not imply Lincoln became president in 1863, only that he was president for the whole of the period from 1863 to 1865.

+{.ednote}  Neither GEDCOM nor this draft of ELF has a way of saying whether the *date period* is believed to be the complete period during which the state persisted.
+This is perhaps a shortcoming that a future version of ELF should resolve.
+The obvious solution is to say that a *date period* always represents the full period, and allow the various *date modifiers* from {§modifiers} to be used in the end *instants* of the *date period*.
+In the previous example where Lincoln was known to have been president for the Battle of Gettysburg, and to have died in office on 15 April 1865, this could be written "`FROM BEF JUL 1863 TO 15 APR 1865`".
+This could be done without allowing arbitrary nested *date modifiers*.

-{.note}  The difference between a *date range* and a *date period* is sometimes misunderstood and applications should be alert to the wrong representation being used.
-A *date range* is used to record an *instant*, or an event of short duration, when its *date* is not precisely known, whereas a *date period* is used to record a state that held throughout the specified period.
+{.note}  The difference between a *date range* and a *date period* is sometimes misunderstood, and applications should be alert to the wrong representation being used.
+A *date range* is used to record an *instant*, or an event of short duration, when its *date* is not *precisely* known, whereas a *date period* is used to record a state that persisted throughout the specified *time interval*.

 {.example ...}  Civil birth, marriage and death registrations in England and Wales are indexed in quarterly volumes which do not list the